Growing our capacity for good

 To do this, we provide our clients with sustainable answers to some of the world’s most difficult questions.
 How can we work with both governments and businesses to fuel decarbonization initiatives?
 In what ways can we help governments track and respond to public health issues?
 When natural disasters strike, how can we make sure that communities are prepared?

-We grow our capacity for good through our work with clients—and within our own walls.
+We grow our capacity for good through our work by supporting the United Nation's Sustainable Development Goals (SDGs) to promote health and education, end hunger and poverty, fight inequality and injustice, and tackle environmental challenges.
 We promote and celebrate our mission-driven company culture in order to attract and invest in employees who share our desire to make big things possible, all while minimizing our carbon footprint.
 And we support the communities where we live and work—one 5k, bake sale, and charity auction at a time.

 Get your copy of ICF’s full Corporate Citizenship Report and read the highlights below.